theflabbypotato/YOLO_on_Barnacle_Detection/README.md

 This is a quick visual of the results of the model which seemed to perform pretty well

-There were **135** barnacles detected by this model

-The `best.pt` model being used on `unseen_img1.png`:
+The `best.pt` model being used on `unseen_img1.png` (In this image, were **135** barnacles detected by this model):

 <img src = "results/Test_1.png" alt = "Test1" width="500">

 The `best.pt` model being used on a 640x640 pixel cropped portion of `unseen_img2.png`:

-This image shows proof-of-concept that larger images can STILL be counted by this YOLO model by cropping the image into smaller sections and summing them up
+*This image shows proof-of-concept that larger images can STILL be counted by this YOLO model by cropping the image into smaller sections and summing them up*

 <img src = "results/Test_2.png" alt = "Test2" width="500">